sreeniSudharsan/Forever-on-Sabbatical/README.md

 <i>Empty your mind, be formless, shapeless, like water

-put water into a cup, it becomes the cup
+Put water into a cup, it becomes the cup

-put water into a teapot, it becomes the teapot
+Put water into a teapot, it becomes the teapot

 Now Water can Flow or creep or drip or crash